Adult Outpatient Services

 Lapeer County Community Mental Health is part of the Region 10 Pre-paid Inpatient Health Plan (PIHP), which operates a centralized access / screening system.
 Lapeer County residents may contact the ACCESS Line by calling Lapeer: (810) 667-0500 or (800) 225-4447.
 The Access Center screens the caller for eligibility, specific entry / reentry.

-Once residential eligibility and clinical eligibility is met, a bio-psycho-social or clinical assessment is authorized.
-Once eligibility is determined and services are authorized, an initial intake appointment is scheduled by the access center staff in consultation with Lapeer Mobile Intensive Crisis Stabilization (MICSS) staff.
-At the initial appointment, an intake assessment (bio- psycho-social assessment or clinical assessment) is completed.
-The intake assessment is then reviewed by the supervisor for qualification of services.
+Once residential eligibility and clinical eligibility is met, a biopsychosocial is authorized.
+Once eligibility is determined and services are authorized, an initial intake appointment is scheduled by the access center staff in consultation with LCCMH Intake staff.
+At the initial appointment, an intake assessment is completed by a master level clinician then reviewed by the supervisor for qualification of services.